 > 1 month of island hopping across Dominica as well as Martinique and Guadeloupe´s Basse Terre (two French territories) <

 Martinique, Dominica and Guadeloupe’s Basse Terre form together the southern part of the Volcanic Arc in the Antilles.
-Obviously, since we had visited the northern islands in the Volcanic Arc (see our island page: Antilles I), we needed someday to progress south to complete the exploration of this volcanic island chain.
+Obviously, since we had visited the northern islands in the Volcanic Arc, we needed someday to progress south to complete the exploration of this volcanic island chain.
 The opportunity for doing so followed shortly after during August and into September in the hurricane season, which made the landscape even more dramatic as weather changed between sun and heavy rain.

 During the trip to the northern part of the Volcanic Arc we had to fly between islands, but here good, old-fashioned ferryboats still operate the seas.
 So, while planning the trip, we concluded that all of the islands should be approached by boat which was not only convenient and cheap, but also offered enormous flexibility in terms planning the entire trip along the way.
 We ended up spending a full month crossing these three islands.
 Our experience: an explosion of mountains, rainforest and waterfalls, magical beaches and turquoise waters, great music and happy people, and an encounter with a Category III hurricane hitting Dominica.